SPECCHIODB/Website/src/README.md

 # Acknowledgements

-SPECCHIO has received support by the Swiss Academy of Sciences and by the MetEOC Projects in the EMPIR Program supported by the Participating States and the European Union’s Horizon 2020 Research and Innovation Program under Project 16ENV03 MetEOC-3 and Project 19ENV07 MetEOC-4:
+SPECCHIO has received support from the Swiss Academy of Sciences and from the MetEOC Projects in the EMPIR Program supported by the Participating States and the European Union’s Horizon 2020 Research and Innovation Program under Project 16ENV03 MetEOC-3 and Project 19ENV07 MetEOC-4:

 <div class="row">
 <div class="column">